THE BUSINESS WORLD

 THE FIRMS

 Now take the characters in the movie and individualize them.
 No employee operates the same way as the others, and you are not going to make a connection with every person you meet.
 A big part of marketing is relating to the person who you are trying to work with or sell your products to.
 Purpose1 has taught me a great deal on networking to firms who have completely different personalities.
-The larger corporations may operate on a stricter schedule than smaller corporations, bIMG_1691ut it depends on the personalities and work mentality in the office.
+The larger corporations may operate on a stricter schedule than smaller corporations, but it depends on the personalities and work mentality in the office.
 Some firms work better in casual atmospheres, some firms are detailed orientated, some firms are people oriented and some get the job done in ways I do not understand yet.
 What makes networking and marketing successful is the interactions involved with these individual firms and finding out who can relate to your purpose.

 THE BOSS